profile-pic

 AI-interview Questions & Answers

 Yeah.
-So, yeah, so mostly, the main challenging digital campaign that we are facing is, sometimes the tools are not, brilliant enough to track or identify, you know, or, attribute the credit.
-Basically, they are not most of the tools are not intelligent enough to attribute the credit of conversion, even, GA4 also.
-So I would say 1 example.
-So we have a lot of, we have different attribution model for campaigns.
-So based on that, we are, the tool are giving the credit, to the, you know, user.
-For example, if it is a if we have set it set up, it's a, last click or first click, attribution model setup, Then, once a user came to came to our website through campaign.
-So based on the last click, the here for our any other tool understand, the users, the user is coming from a particular channel.
-For example, if it is a paid channel, the user coming from paid channel, the tool will give you know, attribute the credit to the paid channel campaign because the user is coming from paid scan campaign.
-But, also, there's a chance if user had came to our website initially through organic search, and after 2 days, the user came using, you know, paid campaigns.
-So still the credit is given to the, if you have set it up by last week, still the credit is has given to the, last, interactive channel.
-So that is 1 thing.
-In the on the other hand, if it is a we if we set it up on the first click attribution model, you know, so no matter from where the user have converted, always the credit will given to the, 1st channel.
-I mean, the very first channel the user interacted with the website.
-So, yeah, so there are different, attribution models out there.
-So even Google recommended, that driven attribution model.
-So it uses its AI intelligence to give the credit based around user interaction.
-So still, for example, if a user has initially interacted with our website through our, you know, social media page, but, later on, the user has came to the website through any paid campaign or organic met organic channel and, made up first days.
-So we give conversion to either, you know, paid campaign or can't matter.
-But the user actually interacted with our website or user came to know about our website through our social media page.
-So, yeah, as of now, we don't have enough, feature to pack that.
-So yeah.
-Yeah.
+So, the main challenging digital campaign that we are facing is, sometimes the tools are not brilliant enough to track or identify, or attribute the credit.
+Basically, most of the tools are not intelligent enough to attribute the credit of conversion, even GA4 also.
+So I would say, one example is that we have a lot of different attribution models for campaigns.
+So based on that, the tool gives the credit to the user.
+For example, if we have set it up, it's a last click or first click attribution model setup.
+Then, once a user comes to our website through a campaign, based on the last click, the tool understands that the user is coming from a particular channel.
+For example, if it's a paid channel, the user coming from a paid channel, the tool attributes the credit to the paid channel campaign because the user is coming from a paid scan campaign.
+But there's also a chance that if the user had come to our website initially through organic search, and after two days, the user came using paid campaigns.
+So, still, the credit is given to the last interactive channel.
+That is one thing.
+On the other hand, if we set it up on the first click attribution model, no matter from where the user has converted, the credit will be given to the first channel the user interacted with the website.
+So, there are different attribution models out there.
+Even Google recommends the driven attribution model, which uses its AI intelligence to give the credit based on user interaction.
+So, still, for example, if a user has initially interacted with our website through our social media page, but later on, the user came to the website through any paid campaign or organic channel and made the first conversion.
+We give the conversion to either the paid campaign or organic channel, but the user actually interacted with our website or came to know about our website through our social media page.
+So, as of now, we don't have enough features to pack that.
 I think that's the main challenge.

-So yeah.
-So we have a lot of traditional data sources to gain consumer insight like, UTM parameters we have, and we have various, tracking tools like, Google Tag Google Analytics, Adobe Analytics, Pro and all.
-So if you ask me, non traditional data source or JAR also we have, but it is a traditional data source.
-So, nontraditional data source, what I have used to gain consumer insight, If it is more, if it is a more, you know, SaaS based project or website, I would say Mixpanel.
-So I use Mixpanel.
-It is it has a lot of wide feature to analyze, you know, user behavior compared to the, Google Analytics or Payvig Pro.
-So that is a good option for SaaS.
-And, also, I would say Amplitude.
+So, yeah.
+We have a lot of traditional data sources to gain consumer insight, such as UTM parameters and various tracking tools like Google Tag Manager, Google Analytics, Adobe Analytics Pro.
+If you ask me, non-traditional data sources, such as JAR, are also available, but it is a traditional data source.
+Non-traditional data sources I have used to gain consumer insight are more, you know, SaaS-based projects or websites.
+In that case, I would say Mixpanel.
+I use Mixpanel.
+It has a lot of wide features to analyze user behavior compared to Google Analytics or Payvig Pro.
+So, that is a good option for SaaS.
+Also, I would say Amplitude.
 Amplitude is a good option.
-It also, deliver a lot of data, a lot of insights.
+It also delivers a lot of data, a lot of insights.
 I will come back to the regular tools.
-So, yeah, I would say miss panel and amplitude.
+So, yeah, I would say Mixpanel and Amplitude.